kairos-io/immucore/README.md

   **Note**: The specified paths needs either to exist or be located in an area which is writeable ( for example, inside locations specified with `RW_PATHS`).
-  The dracut module will attempt to create non-existant directories, but might fail if the mountpoint where are located is read-only.
+  The dracut module will attempt to create non-existant directories, but might fail if the mountpoint where they are located is read-only.

 * `PERSISTENT_STATE_BIND="true|false"`: When this variable is set to true the persistent state paths are bind mounted (instead of using overlayfs) after being mirrored with the original content.
 By default, this variable is set to `false`.

-Note that persistent state are is set up once the ephemeral paths and persistent volumes are mounted.
+Note that persistent state is set up once the ephemeral paths and persistent volumes are mounted.
 Persistent state paths can't be an already existing mount point.
 If the persistent state requires any of the paths that are part of the ephemeral area by default, then `RW_PATHS` needs to be defined to avoid